vklachkov/blackgpib/README.md

 For a detailed description of how to use BlackGPiB, run the program with the `-h` option.

-For better stability on the Raspberry Pi prototype, it is recommended to set up a real-time (RT) kernel.
-Otherwise, sometimes the emulator may stop working and the Compass will show timeout errors.

 ## Disk Images for Emulator

 The disks with the operating system and instructions for making your own disks are in the [`disks/`](./disks/) folder.